 On Feb.
-8, 1980, a general alarm fire gutted Paterson police headquarters at 111 Washington St.
+8, 1980, a general alarm fire gutted the structure at 111 Washington St.

-In a macabre twist, in September 2016, a body was discovered locked in a cell in the building, with officials estimating the person had been dead about a decade.
+In a macabre twist, in September 2016, a body was discovered locked in a cell in the long-vacant structure, with officials estimating the person had been dead about a decade.